linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 04 Other Financial Institutions/Chapter 15 Insurance Companies.md

 21. How is the combined ratio defined?
 What does it measure?
 (LG 15-6)
 22. What is the investment yield on premiums earned?
 Why has this ratio become so important to property-casualty insurers?
 (LG 15-6)

-# PROBLEMS

-1. Calculate the following: (LG 15-2) a.
-What is the amount of the annuity purchase required if you wish to receive a fixed payment of 200,000 for 20 years?
-Assume that the annuity will earn 10 percent per year.

-b.
-Calculate the annual cash flows (annuity payments) from a fixed-payment annuity if the present value of the 20-year annuity is 1 million and the annuity earns a guaranteed annual return of 10 percent.
-The payments are to begin at the end of the current year.

-c.
-Calculate the annual cash flows (annuity payments) from a fixed-payment annuity if the present value of the 20-year annuity is 1 million and the annuity earns a guaranteed annual return of 10 percent.
-The payments are to begin at the end of five years.

-2. Calculate the following: (LG 15-2) a.
-What is the amount of the annuity purchase required if you wish to receive a fixed payment of 240,000 for 20 years?
-Assume that the annuity will earn 7 percent per year.

-b.
-Calculate the annual cash flows from a 2.5 million, 20-year fixed-payment annuity earning a guaranteed return of 7 percent per year if payments are to begin at the end of the current year.

-c.
-Calculate the annual cash flows from a 2.5 million, 20-year fixed-payment annuity earning a guaranteed return of 7 percent per year if payments are to begin at the end of year 6.

-3. You deposit 10,000 annually into a life insurance fund for the next 10 years, at which time you plan to retire.
-Instead of a lump sum, you wish to receive annuities for the next 20 years.
-What is the annual payment you expect to receive beginning in year 11 if you assume an interest rate of 8 percent for the whole time period?
-(LG 15-2)
-4. You deposit 10,000 annually into a life insurance fund for the next 10 years, after which time you plan to retire.
-(LG 15-2) a.
-If the deposits are made at the beginning of the year and earn an interest rate of 8 percent, what will be the amount in the retirement fund at the end of year 10?

-b.
-Instead of a lump sum, you wish to receive annuities for the next 20 years (years 11 through 30).
-What is the constant annual payment you expect to receive at the beginning of each year if you assume an interest rate of 8 percent during the distribution period?

-c.
-Repeat parts (a) and (b) assuming earning rates of 7 percent and 9 percent during the deposit period and earning rates of 7 percent and 9 percent during the distribution period.

-5. You deposit 12,000 annually into a life insurance fund for the next 30 years, after which time you plan to retire.
-(LG 15-2) a.
-If the deposits are made at the beginning of the year and earn an interest rate of 7 percent, what will be the amount of retirement funds at the end of year 30?

-b.
-Instead of a lump sum, you wish to receive annuities for the next 20 years (years 31 through 50).
-What is the constant annual payment you expect to receive at the beginning of each year if you assume an interest rate of 7 percent during the distribution period?

-c.
-Repeat parts (a) and (b) assuming earning rates of 6 percent and 8 percent during the deposit period and earning rates of 6 percent and 8 percent during the distribution period.
-During which period does the change in the earning rate have the greatest impact?

-6. Calculate the following: (LG 15-2) a.
-Suppose a 65-year-old person wants to purchase an annuity from an insurance company that would pay 20,000 per year until the end of that person's life.
-The insurance company expects this person to live for 15 more years and would be willing to pay 6 percent on the annuity.
-How much should the insurance company ask this person to pay for the annuity?

-b.
-A second 65-year-old person wants the same 20,000 annuity, but this person is healthier and is expected to live for 20 more years.
-If the same 6 percent interest rate applies, how much should this healthier person be charged for the annuity?

-c.
-In each case, what is the new purchase price of the annuity if the distribution payments are made at the beginning of the year?

-7. Calculate the following: (LG 15-2) a.
-Suppose a 60-year-old person wants to purchase an annuity from an insurance company that would pay 15,000 per year until the end of that person's life.
-The insurance company expects this person to live for 20 more years and would be willing to pay 5 percent on the annuity.
-How much should the insurance company ask this person to pay for the annuity?

-b.
-A second 60-year-old person wants the same 15,000 annuity, but this person is much healthier and is expected to live for 30 more years.
-If the same 5 percent interest rate applies, how much should this healthier person be charged for the annuity?

-c.
-In each case, what is the difference in the purchase price of the annuity if the distribution payments are made at the beginning of the year?

-8. Calculate the following: (LG 15-6) a.
-If the loss ratio on a line of property insurance is 73 percent, the loss adjustment expense is 12.5 percent, and the ratio of commissions and other acquisitions expenses is 18 percent, is this line profitable?

-b.
-How does your answer to part (a) change if investment yields of 8 percent are added?

-9. An insurance company's projected loss ratio is 77.5 percent, and its expense ratio is 23.9 percent.
-It estimates that dividends to policyholders will add another 5 percent.
-What is the minimum yield on investments required in order to maintain a positive operating ratio?
-(LG 15-6)
-10. An insurance company's projected loss ratio is 64.8 percent and its expense ratio is 25.6 percent.
-The company estimates that dividends to policyholders will be 6 percent.
-What must be the minimum yield on investments to achieve a positive operating ratio?
-(LG 15-6)
-11. An insurance company collected  \$3.6 million in premiums and disbursed\$ 1.96 million in losses.
-Loss adjustment expenses amounted to 6.6 percent and dividends paid to policyholders totaled 1.2 percent.
-The total income generated from their investments was 170,000 after all expenses were paid.
-What is the net profitability in dollars?
-(LG 15-6)
-12. An insurance company collected  \$12.75 million in premiums and disbursed\$ 9.18 million in losses.
-Loss adjustment expenses amounted to 20.1 percent and dividends paid to policyholders totaled 5 percent.
-The total income generated from the company's investments was 1,420,000 after all expenses were paid.
-What is the net profitability in dollars?
-(LG 15-6)
-13. A property-casualty insurer brings in \$6.25 million in premiums on its homeowners MP line of insurance.
-The line's losses amount to \$4,343,750, expenses are \$1,593,750, and dividends are \$156,250.
-The insurer earns 218,750 in the investment of its premiums.
-Calculate the line's loss ratio, expense ratio, dividend ratio, combined ratio, investment ratio, operating ratio, and overall profitability.
-(LG 15-6)
-14. A property-casualty insurer brings in \$5.55 million in premiums on its homeowners multiple line of insurance.
-The line's losses amount to \$3,962,700, expenses are \$1,526,250, and dividends are \$333,000.
-The insurer earns 349,650 in the investment of its premiums.
-Calculate the line's loss ratio, expense ratio, dividend ratio, combined ratio, investment ratio, operating ratio, and overall profitability.
-(LG 15-6)

-# SEARCH THE SITE

-Go to the American Council of Life Insurers website at www.acli.com and find the most recent distribution of life insurance industry assets for Table 15-2.
-Click on "Industry Facts."
-Click on "Life Insurers Fact Book."
-Click on the latest available issue.
-This will bring the file onto your computer that contains the relevant data.

-# Questions

-1. How have the values of government securities, corporate securities, mortgages, and policy loans changed since 2018?
-2. What are the likely reasons for these changes?

-# SEARCH THE SITE

-Go to the Insurance Information Institute's website at www.iii.org and use the following steps to find the most recent data on the world's largest life insurance companies by total revenue.
-Click on "Publications."
-Click on "Commercial Insurance."
-Click on "Rankings."
-This will bring the file onto your computer that contains the relevant data.

-# Questions

-1. What are total revenues of the top 10 global insurance companies?
-2. How have these values changed since 2018 as reported in Table 15-8?